Government invests in new Blue Mountain-Birch Cove Lakes land protection.

-Herring Cove Provincial Park reserve begins from an unassuming pull-off area on the side of John Brackett Drive ( which is an extension of Purcells Cove Road).
+Herring Cove Provincial Park reserve begins from an unassuming pull-off area on the side of John Brackett Drive (an extension of Purcells Cove Road).

 A summer drive down the Herring Cove road is an enjoyable experience in itself, and the parking area, directly off of John Brackett Drive is an ideal spot to pull over and take in the view.
 This area is actually designated a provincial park reserve, meaning it is protected, but not yet fully designated as a provincial park.
 Hopefully funding for this and other #parks in the province improve so places like this can be properly protected while being able to accommodate the many visitors.

 The hiking trail begins as a pathway through some trees and brush, but for the most part, follows along the rocky coastline.
 The area allows you to choose any path you like along the rocks.
 From the parking lot to the high point with the best view is a 1.5km return trip so it’s easily done in 45 minutes.
 The terrain is uneven and rugged.
 It can be soft and mushy in certain areas so waterproof hikers with good ankle support are the optimal footwear.